apache/spark/TESTING.rst

 or by using the ``--integration all`` switch that enables all integrations.

 NOTE: Every integration requires a separate container with the corresponding integration image.
-So, they take precious resources on your PC, mainly, the memory.
-The started integrations are not stopped until you stop the Breeze environment with the ``--stop-environment`` switch.
+They take precious resources on your PC, mainly the memory.
+The started integrations are not stopped until you stop the Breeze environment with the ``stop-environment`` command  and restart it via ``restart-environment`` command.

 The following integrations are available: